This can be both awesome and terrifying.

 This multi-day experience is based on the most significant findings from Dr. Brené Brown’s latest research which points to a collection of four teachable, measurable, and observable skill sets of courage building.

 Dare to Lead ™ : Leading with Courage, Curiosity and CompassionSign Up for April Cohort

 Dare to Lead™ Courageous Leaders Workshop

-Make 2021 the year you invest in your school culture, your teachers and your entire community.
+Make this year the year you invest in your school culture, your teachers and your entire community.

 Together we’ll dive into the challenges of leading young people who come to us heavy and armored up from life, mental health struggles, and desperate for a safe space to explore their social and emotional selves.